beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 migrate from the host are selected, the local manager sends a request to the global manager's REST interface to migrate the selected VMs from the host.

-The local manager also exposes a REST web service to receive acknowledgments from the global manager when the requested VM migrations are completed.
-Upon receiving an acknowledgment, the local manager removes from the local data store the data about the resource usage of the VMs migrated from the host.

 Similarly to the global manager, the local manager can be configured to use specific underload detection, overload detection, and VM selection algorithm using the configuration file discussed further in the paper.